jjNford/html5-storage/README.md

-Local Storage Enhanced
+Local Storage Plus
 =====================
-Local Storage Enhanced takes advantage HTML5 localStorage by applying a safe and powerful wrapper to it.
+Local Storage Plus takes advantage HTML5 localStorage by applying a safe and powerful wrapper to it.

 Features
 --------